Think all our recipes involve turning on the hob? Think again. We have plenty of substantial suppers that require no cooking whatsoever.

 Try in… Prawn & pink grapefruit salad

 Source thick, floury Middle Eastern-style wraps and use as a base to a ‘pizza’.
 Spread with a dip such as houmous, taramasalata, tzatziki or guacamole, then add matching toppings.
-Cheese is a must – crumbly feta and creamy goats cheese work well un-melted – then add salad, meat or fish and herbs.
+Cheese is a must – crumbly feta and creamy goat's cheese work well – then add salad, meat or fish and herbs.
 Not something the residents of Naples would approve of, but delicious nonetheless.

 Try in… Flatbread pizzas

 Whether you wilt it under boiling water, shred it finely into salads or use blitzed into a dip or soup, raw spinach has the edge over cooked.
-Use a whole bag as a base to a green gazpacho – combine with cucumber, avocado, a lot of herbs and yogurt for a seriously cool summer soup.
+Use a whole bag as a base to a green gazpacho – combine with cucumber, avocado, herbs and yogurt for a seriously cool summer soup.

 Try in… Green gazpacho